 At least one 200-level World Politics course, preferably from the Transnational Politics track.

-Terrorism remains high on political agendas worldwide.
-Yet for all the attention that this phenomenon has gained, it is one of the most difficult subjects to study.
-This seven-week course examines various aspects of terrorism and counterterrorism with a focus on doing research within this field.
+Radicalisation, extremism, political violence and terrorism remain high on political agendas worldwide.
+Yet, for all the attention that this has gained, it is one of the most difficult subjects to study.
+This seven-week course examines various aspects of radicalisation and counter-extremism with a focus on researching within this field.
 The course begins with two introductory classes; the first provides an overview of what terrorism is and how it can be defined.
 The second explains the fundamentals of writing a research proposal.
-The main focus during weeks two through six is on the theory and practice of researching terrorism and counterterrorism.
-Each week revolves around a specific theme, presented by (guest) lecturers who are engaged in research on those very subjects.
-The lecturers will introduce their subjects in the first weekly session and discuss the challenges and opportunities posed by conducting research in their fields during the second, sharing their practical insights and experiences.
-These case studies represent current trends in terrorism research such lone actor terrorism, foreign fighters, and homegrown jihadism.
+The main focus during weeks two through six is on the theory and practice of researching radicalisation and counter-extremism.
+Each week revolves around a specific theme, presented occasionally by guest lecturers who are engaged in research on those very subjects.
+Lecturers will introduce their subjects in the first weekly session and discuss the challenges and opportunities posed by researching in their fields during the second, sharing their practical insights and experiences.
+These case studies represent current trends in terrorism research such as lone actor terrorism, foreign fighters, and homegrown jihadism.

-A basic understanding of what terrorism is and how it has manifested itself in the modern era;
+A basic understanding of what radicalisation is and how it has manifested itself in the modern era;

 Awareness of the conceptual, theoretical, empirical and practical challenges surrounding the field of research;